 Supply and Demand

 In the end, an item’s value is a direct result of supply and demand.
 It’s no different with a currency.
-And let’s be clear: Despite a raging debate, Bitcoin is a currency and not just a payment instrument.
+Currently, the number of people hoping to buy Bitcoin on Zipmex would suggest demand is currently very high.
+Firstly, we need to be clear: Despite a raging debate, Bitcoin is a currency and not just a payment instrument.
 How can I be certain?
-Try this mental exercise—
+Try this mental exercise-

 Western Union money orders and Amazon Gift cards are each trusted monetary instruments.
 They facilitate cash transactions.
 But are they currencies with inherent value?
 If so, there would be no need to denominate them in units of fiat currency.